safe-global/safe-docs/pages/advanced/api-safe-transaction-service/api-rpc-requirements.md

 - If there is **an exception** when requesting the information (I/O error) number of blocks to process is reset to the minimum number of blocks (currently 1).
 - All this happens in every request to the node used for indexing (safe transactions, erc20/721 events...).

-Be careful, some nodes, like **Binance Smart Chain** public nodes, have a hardcoded limit of blocks they can process (_5000_ in the case of BSC).
+Be careful, some nodes, like **Binance Smart Chain** public nodes, have a hard-coded limit of blocks they can process (_5000_ in the case of BSC).
 Set `ETH_EVENTS_BLOCK_PROCESS_LIMIT_MAX` to prevent the algorithm from trying to process more blocks and raise errors all the time

 ## **RPC Provider expectations**